mohamedelhilaltek/Face_detection_anti_spoofing/README.md

 To accomplish this task, we employ a CNN-based model that has been trained on a dataset comprising two main categories: <br>

-Real Person Data: This category contains images and videos of actual individuals.<br>
+Real Person Data: This category contains images of actual individuals.<br>
-Spoof Person Data: This category includes synthetic or manipulated data, such as photographs, videos, or other types of impersonation attempts.<br>
+Spoof Person Data: This category includes images of spoof.<br>

 I hope this repository helps you in building an effective solution for real vs. spoof person detection in security camera systems.
-If you have any questions or need assistance, don't hesitate to reach out to the project maintainers.
-Good luck with your project!